 The British Pharmacological Society has, at its heart, the development and promotion of pharmacology and of those who are training and working in the field.
-With over 3000 members from 60 countries around the world, we are a truly international organization.
+With over 3,500 members from over 60 countries around the world, we are a truly international organization.

 We cover the whole spectrum of pharmacology, including laboratory, clinical, and toxicological aspects and support our members at work in academia, industry and the health service through our membership, conferences, education and policy initiatives, publications and grants.

-We offer excellent working conditions with a number of benefits including generous paid annual leave, interest free season ticket loans and a final salary pension scheme.
-Current vacancies are listed below.
+We offer excellent working conditions with a number of benefits including generous paid annual leave, bonus scheme, interest free season ticket loans, flexible working and a career averaged pension scheme.

 The British Journal of Pharmacology (BJP) is a broad-based journal giving leading international coverage of all aspects of experimental pharmacology.
 It publishes high quality original research and authoritative reviews and is published fortnightly.
 The British Pharamcological Society is seeking to appoint a new Editor-in-Chief to succeed Professor Ian McGrath who will complete a full term at the end of 2015.
 The Editor-in-Chief will be responsible for continuing to improve the quality of BJP, and driving new initiatives for the journal.
 The Editor-in-Chief will deliver strategic direction to the journal, and contribute more broadly to BPS’s publication strategy.
 View job description.